Academic Advising Frequently Asked Questions

 - What are pre-requisite courses?

 - A pre-requisite course is a course or requirement that must be met in order to register for another course.
 For example, ENG 111 must be completed before taking ENG 112.
-In other words, your permanent academic record (Transcript) must show that you have successful completed ENG 111 before you can register for ENG 112.
+In other words, your permanent academic record (Transcript) must show that you have successfully completed ENG 111 before you can register for ENG 112.

 - What is a co-requisite course?